dfsnow/sno.ws/content/ratings.md

   </tr>
   <tr>
     <td class="rating">0  =</td>
-    <td>No. Only worth burning.
-Didn't finish and never will.
+    <td>No. Didn't finish and never will.
 I will remember this book forever for how bad it was.</td>
   </tr>
 </table>